SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

     * If you selected **Associates** or **Resource** in step 3, you can choose **All** in the list box to display the associates or resources in all groups.
     * If you selected **Company/contact**, **Project** or **Selection** in step 3, you can search for the required company, contact, project or selection from this field.

 5. After you select the required source, a list of all available entries for this source is displayed.
-Select the users or resources to include in the follow-up and click the arrow button to the right of the list ( ![icon][img2] ).
+Select the users or resources to include in the follow-up and click the arrow button to the right of the list ![icon][img2].
 They are then displayed on the right side of the window.
 You can also select users and resources individually by double-clicking them.

     > [!NOTE]
     > If any of the people are busy at the time you specified, their name is shown in red, so you can easily see if you should find a different time for the follow-up.
 You can still invite them to this new appointment, and their entry will then be shown in red with the word "CONFLICT" in the dialog for follow-ups.

 6. Click the **Email Invitation** button to activate email invitations for all participants in the list (except yourself).
 The ![icon][img1] icon to the left of the participant's name means that an email invitation to the follow-up will be sent to this participant.
 Click the ![icon][img1] icon next to a participant's name to disable email invitation for this participant.
-The ![icon][img1] icon changes to inactive ( ![icon][img3] ) and the participant will then not receive an invitation by email.
+The ![icon][img1] icon changes to inactive ![icon][img3] and the participant will then not receive an invitation by email.

 7. Click **OK** to close the **Invitation** dialog.
 The selected participants and resources will now be visible in the **Participants** tab.
 You can click the**Email Invitation** button and the ![icon][img1] icon to activate/deactivate email invitations, similar to the previous step.
-    If any of the contacts you selected do not have a valid email address recorded in SuperOffice CRM, the ![icon][img1] icon changes to inactive ( ![icon][img3] ) in the **Participants** tab.
+    If any of the contacts you selected do not have a valid email address recorded in SuperOffice CRM, the ![icon][img1] icon changes to inactive ![icon][img3] in the **Participants** tab.

     > [!NOTE]
     > If you selected users or resources by mistake, select them in the rightmost list and click **Delete** to remove them.

 8. After choosing participants and resources, click **Save** to save your selections or **Cancel** to exit the dialog without saving.

+## What happens next

+1. When you have saved the follow-up, it appears in the **Invitations** dialog in SuperOffice CRM for the other person.

+2. If the other person declines the invitation, it appears as declined in your own **Invitations** dialog.

+3. You can now click the **Reschedule** button to find a new suitable time.
+The dialog for follow-ups appears and you can now set a new time.
+Repeat until you find a suitable time.

+> [!TIP]
+> If you have a lot of information on the list of invitations and only want to display responses from others, you can filter the list using the **Show responses** checkbox.

+### How do I specify that an external contact has accepted or declined the invitation?

+External participants are notified via email (if you selected this alternative in the invitation dialog).
+Invitation emails sent to external contacts will contain an iCal file (.ics) with the invitation data.
+When they respond to your invitation, the [status][1] will automatically be updated in SuperOffice.

+To manually accept or decline an invitation on behalf of someone, select the name in the list and click the **Toggle Status** button one time to insert a green tick to show that the invitation was accepted, or click twice to insert a red cross for a declined invitation.

 ## Troubleshooting